JakeSteam/blog-programming/_posts/2018-10-22-developing-android-apps-with-firebase-cloud-firestore.md

 ### Usage tab

-The usage tab just provides a link to Google Cloud Platform, which reveals Cloud Firestore’s [very generous usage limits](https://firebase.google.com/docs/firestore/quotas?authuser=0).
+The usage tab just provides a link to Google Cloud Platform, which reveals Cloud Firestore's [very generous usage limits](https://firebase.google.com/docs/firestore/quotas?authuser=0).
 The table below shows the capacity provided for free, which should be enough for smaller apps.
 ![usage tab](/wp-content/uploads/2018/10/qklb0fr.png)

 Note that there are also reasonable limits on data stored, writes, indexes, and security rules.
-[A project’s current quota can be viewed on Google Cloud Platform](https://console.cloud.google.com/appengine/quotadetails).
+[A project's current quota can be viewed on Google Cloud Platform](https://console.cloud.google.com/appengine/quotadetails).

 ## Conclusion

 Whilst it can be a little bit scary giving up control over data persistence, syncing, and access control to a cloud-based service instead of a more typical server, it has a lot of advantages.
 The costs can be dramatically lower, and the setup time is next to zero.
-In addition, it offers more reliable scalability than Firebase’s existing Datastore product, and faster feature innovation, at the cost of lacking the normal, non-beta database’s proven history.
+In addition, it offers more reliable scalability than Firebase's existing Datastore product, and faster feature innovation, at the cost of lacking the normal, non-beta database's proven history.
 Finally, the extreme ease of hooking into other Firebase services (whilst still being able to delegate to a traditional server where necessary) makes it a very attractive offering for new systems.

 Another overview of Firebase Cloud Firestore is available by [@mono0926 on Medium](https://medium.com/@mono0926/firestore1-5d04cdb683bc), and an [excellently in-depth look at querying Cloud Firestore](https://dzone.com/articles/cloud-firestore-read-write-update-and-delete) has been written by Peter Ekene Eze on DZone.